duncan-r/SHIP/docs/source/tuflow/addingparts.rst

 Dealing with control files
 ==========================

-Now we need to consider a bit about how Tuflow control files are setup and compare that to what the SHIP library does.
+We need to consider a bit about how Tuflow control files are setup and compare that to what the SHIP library does.

 In Tuflow you have a .tcf file as the main entry point for a model.
 Perhaps something like this::